Return to Monké

 This was right around the time I read a novel by Stanford art professor Jenny Odell, who in her book, On How to Do Nothing, wrote that no matter how glorious our escape feels, we can never fully leave behind the constructs of our modern world.
 While Odell agrees spending time in nature is often a transcendent experience, it doesn’t change the fact that for most of us, a “return to monke” isn’t realistic.
 Eventually, our monkey butts will come crawling out of the jungle to learn, grow, participate, and create.
 It’s just a part of human nature.
 So, no, we can’t reverse the clock permanently, but that doesn’t mean we can’t step outside and embrace the natural world before it’s too late.

 Here’s my recommendation: go on a walk.
 Take a hike.
 Plan a day trip to the local gardens, or a weekend trip camping.
 See that one place you’re always talking about.
 Sit on your porch.
 If nothing else, look out the window.
 It doesn’t have to be grand, but it can be something.
-I say this because I truly believe that with nature implemented in our lives, we become more human than monkey.
+I say this because I truly believe that with nature implemented in our lives, we become more human.
 At least, that’s why I go outside.
 I hope you do too. :)